core-wg/resource-directory/draft-ietf-core-resource-directory.md

   con :=
   : Context (optional).
 This parameter sets the Default Base URI under which
-    the request's body are be interpreted.
-The URI scheme provided MUST allow a path component, but the path component of the Context parameter MUST be empty.
-The parameter is therefore of the shape "scheme://authority" for HTTP and CoAP URIs.
+    the request's links are to be interpreted.
+The URI MUST NOT have a path component of its own, but MUST be suitable as a base URI to resolve any relative references given in the registration.
+The parameter is therefore of the shape "scheme://authority" for
+    HTTP and CoAP URIs.

-    In the absence of this parameter the scheme of the protocol, source address and source port of the register request are assumed.
+    In the absence of this parameter the scheme of the protocol, source address and source port of the registration request are assumed.
 This parameter is mandatory when the directory is filled by a third party such as an commissioning tool.